Contact Us Today (424) 372-3112

 The default sentencing enhancement is an additional 3 years in a California state prison – but it's crucial to note the use of the word “additional.”
 This simply means it adds to your sentencing for the underlying felony conviction.
 It also runs consecutively to that sentence.
 There are several scenarios where you can face more than the default additional time of three years in state prison.

-For example, you could face an additional five consecutive years in prison for a felony offense causing a serious GBI – such as complete loss of motor function to their nervous system, such as paralysis.
+For example, you could face an additional five consecutive years in prison for a felony offense causing a serious GBI – such as complete loss of motor function to the nervous system, such as paralysis.

 If the victim is over 70 years old, are also facing an additional punishment of five consecutive years.
 If the victim is less than 5 years old, a victim of domestic violence or sex crime, an additional 4, 5, or 6 consecutive years

-Under California's three strikes law - a great bodily injury enhancement will not just count as a “strike” on your criminal record – it could also result in an additional and consecutive 3 to 6 years in a California state prison.
+Under California's 'three strikes law, a great bodily injury enhancement will not just count as a “strike” on your criminal record – it could also result in an additional and consecutive 3 to 6 years in a California state prison.

 Cron, Israels & Stark is a criminal defense law firm located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 We offer a free case evaluation by calling (424) 372-3112.